|

 7. Fishbone Stitch

 By practicing and mastering these basic stitches, beginners can start creating their own floral designs and explore more complex techniques.
-So grab your embroidery hoop, choose your favorite flowers, and let your creativity bloom with these easy and essential stitches!
+So grab your embroidery machine, choose your favorite flowers, and let your creativity bloom with these easy and essential stitches.

 1. French Knots